MaharaProject/mahara/README.md

 You can still use Mahara on older browsers, but may not have all functionality available.

-For Mahara 16.10, the supported browser versions are:
+For Mahara 17.04, the supported browser versions are:
+// TODO: Review list of browsers closer to the release date.
  * Firefox - 48.0
  * Chrome - 51.0
  * Safari - 9.1